-LPTRY pt 1 Mamber

-GVWR (Gross Vehicle Weight Rating)

-is the maximum permissible weight of this fully loaded motorhome.

-UVW (Unloaded Vehicle Weight)

-is the weight of this motorhome as manufactured at the factory with full fuel, engine oil and cookets.

-SCWR (Sleeping Capacity Weight Rating)

-is the manufacture, a designated number of sleeping positions multiplied by 154 pounds (70 kitograms).
+l VIN or Serial Number GVWR (Gross Vehicle Weight Rating) is the maximum permissible weight of this fully loaded motorhome.
+UVW (Unloaded Vehicle Weight) is the weight of this motorhome as manufactured at the factory with full fuel, engine oil and coolants.
+SCWR (Sleeping Capacity Weight Rating) is the manufacturer's designated number of sleeping positions multiplied by 154 pounds (70 kilograms).

-CCC (Cargo Carrying Capacity)

-is equal to GVWR minus each of the following: UVW, full fresh (potable) water weight (including water heater), full LP-Gas weight and SCWR.